ryanstorm013/Project-3/README.md

 ## Description

-Share My Bike is a simple Fullstack MERN APP employee directory app that makes it easy to rent, post, or return a bike in your community.
+Share My Bike is a simple Fullstack MERN APP that makes it easy to rent, post, or return a bike in your community.

 ## User Story